The Worst Job Advert Ever? Mistakes You Can Avoid

 - Creating additional plug ins.

-One of the things you learn as a recruiter is that job adverts that are set out like contracts do not win people over.
+OK so now you're also IT support.
+On top of that, one of the things you learn as a recruiter is that job adverts that are set out like contracts do not win people over.

 Saying what you DON'T want in a job ad just makes you sound angry